oVirt/ovirt-site/source/feature/arbitraryvlandevicename.html.md

 ##### Old behaviour

 The engine assumed the format of the vlan device name is <i>baseIfaceName.vlanId</i>.
 On getVdsCaps (VdsBrokerObjectsBuilder.addHostVlanDevices) the engine extracted the vlanId from the vlan device name and set it on vdsNetworkInterface.vlanId field.
-If the engine needed the base interface name it extracted it over and over again from the device name.
+If the engine needed the base interface name it extracted it over and over again from the vlan device name.

 ##### New behaviour

-On getVdsCaps (VdsBrokerObjectsBuilder.addHostVlanDevices) the engine checks if the new key 'vlanid' exists.
+On getVdsCaps (VdsBrokerObjectsBuilder.addHostVlanDevices) the engine checks if the new key 'vlanid' exists in the vlan map.
 If exists- sets the vdsNetworkInterface.vlanId according to its value.
-Otherwise- Preserves the old behavior- extracts the vlanId from the vlan device name and set in on vdsNetworkInterface.vlanId field.
-In both of the cases the vdsNetworkInterface.baseInterface is set according to the 'iface' key in the vlan map (The 'iface' isn't a new field, but previously was unused by the engine).
+Otherwise- Preserves the old behaviour- extracts the vlanId from the vlan device name and set in on vdsNetworkInterface.vlanId field.
+In both of the cases the vdsNetworkInterface.baseInterface is set according to the 'iface' key in the vlan map (The 'iface' isn't a new field reported by the vdsm, but previously was unused by the engine).

 #### DB changes

 Adding new column to vds_interface- name - 'base_interface', type - varchar(50)

 #### Affected Flows

+There are some engine flows that have to be fixed- 1.
+NetworkUtils has a lot of methods regarding vlans.
+Most of the methods were refactored and the signature of some of them was changed.
+There are some flows that used those NetworkUtils methods.
+Since the signature was changed those flows needed some adjustments.
+2. Using iface.getBaseInterface() and iface.getVlanId() instead of determining this values from the vlan device name.
+The effected flows are: MigrateVmCommand RemoveNetworksByLabelParametersBuilder (DetachNetworksFromClusterCommand, UnlabelNicCommand) DetachNetworkFromVdsInterfaceCommand DetachNetworkFromVdsInterfaceCommand DetachNetworkFromVdsInterfaceCommand LabelNicCommand RemoveBondCommand SetupNetworks UpdateNetworkToVdsInterfaceCommand VdsUpdateRunTimeInfo GetVlanParentQuery NetworkMonitoringHelper

 #### User Experience